sawamotokai/Crypto-Kane/README.md

 # General-Block-Chain
 # Crypto-Kane

-This app can demonstrate Blockchain, built on a Peer to Peer distributed network.
+This app can simulate Blockchain, built on a Peer to Peer distributed network.

 # To get starget
 Clone the repo.